crashtown/frontend-ordering-app/README.md

 **client&#39;s needs.**

 The client will save countless wasted hours spent on the phone due to the app removing the requirement of phone orders.
-This app will allow a supplier to create an account, add their products and invite their customers to signup and place orders.
+This app will allow a supplier to create an account, add their products avknd invite their customers to signup and place orders.
 These orders will be scheduled for delivery on a selected date.
 Suppliers will also be able to log on to a portal to check and process orders.

 **5. Identify and describe the software (including databases) to be used in your**